 4. Branson, MO

 This wholesome “Vegas of the Ozarks” dazzles families with more than 100 different shows.
 But the live music, comedy, magic shows, and stampede show are only the beginning of the entertainment along “The Strip” and beyond.
 For thrills, you can hit Branson’s water parks, go karts, and a simulated skydiving wind tunnel.
 Silver Dollar City is an 1880s-themed amusement park with great rollercoasters.
 See the half-scale replica of the ship at the Titanic Museum or ride the Showboat Branson Belle on Table Rock Lake.
-About a 15-minute drive from Branson, the lake offers ziplining through the trees and quiet coves perfect for doing cannonballs off the dock.
+About a 15-minute drive from Branson, the lake offers ziplining through the trees and quiet coves perfect for doing cannonballs off the dock on your family vacation.

 Recommended Hotel: Thousand Hills Resort and Golf Club